rdali/Food4Thought/content/post/hic.md

 ### What is chromatin?

-Chromatin is the scientific terms used for the ensembl of DNA and its associated proteins.
+Chromatin is the scientific term used for the ensembl of DNA and its associated proteins.

 ### What is chromatin architecture?